-Parents are very reluctant to use steroids on their children’s eczema, which is why they often request alternative therapies.
+Parents are very reluctant to use steroids on their children’s atopic dermatitis and eczema, which is why they often request alternative therapies.
 Wet wrapping is one option.
 From a practitioner perspective, wet wrapping to address atopic dermatitis and eczema seems like a fairly simple and straightforward approach.
 But does it work?
-Our slideshow introduces you to Lucie, a preschooler with chronic eczema and how her condition prompted the largest study ever conducted on wet-wrap therapy.
+We introduce you to Lucie, a preschooler with chronic eczema and how her condition prompted the largest study ever conducted on wet-wrap therapy.
 Experts at National Jewish Health in Denver saw a dramatic improvement in symptoms without traditional therapies like antibiotics, steroids or immunotherapy drugs.

 The study, co-authored by Mark Boguniewicz, MD, a pediatric allergist and immunologist at National Jewish Health in Denver, Mary Kinnert, PhD, and Noreen Nicole, PhD, is in the July issue of the Journal of Allergy and Clinical Immunology.
 After being treated by health-care teams at National Jewish Health, children who underwent in-patient therapy saw an average reduction in symptoms of 71 percent, they maintained healthy skin a month after returning home, and, perhaps most important, did so without relying solely on medications typically prescribed to these patients.